Funding Opportunity Title: AFCP Grants Program

 - Moroccan non-profit organizations/nongovernment organizations (NGO)

 The AFCP will not award grants to individuals, commercial entities, or past recipients that have not fulfilled the objectives or reporting requirements of previous AFCP awards.

 This opportunity consists of two application rounds:

-During Round I, applicants submit completed Concept Notes in English with budget estimate electronically to RabatGrants@state.gov (Subject: AFCP 2023 Grants Competition) by December 7, 2022.
+During Round I, applicants are due to submit completed Concept Notes in English with budget estimate electronically to RabatGrants@state.gov (Subject: AFCP 2024 Grants Competition) by December 20, 2023.

-U.S. Mission Morocco’s review panel will evaluate and score eligible Concept Notes and nominate successful applicants to the Cultural Heritage Center for consideration to advance to Round II.
-Applicants invited to advance to Round II will be notified by mid-March and asked to submit a full project proposal by April 15, 2023.
+U.S. Embassy Morocco’s review panel will evaluate and score eligible Concept Notes and nominate successful applicants to the Cultural Heritage Center at the U.S. State Department for consideration for advancement to Round II.
+Applicants invited to advance to Round II will be notified later and will then be asked to submit a full project proposal.

 Please note that all proposals must comply with the regulations and guidelines in this notice.
 Incomplete applications will not be reviewed.